Rab Butler: Other Cabinet positions

 Besides the Home Office, Butler held other senior government jobs in these years.
 He likened himself to the Gilbert and Sullivan character "Pooh Bah".
-In October 1959, after that year's general election, he was appointed Conservative Party chairman, which required him to attack Labour in the country, but as Leader of the House, he had to co-operate with Labour in the Commons.
+In October 1959, after that year's general election, he was appointed Chairman of the Conservative Party, which required him to attack Labour in the country, but as Leader of the House, he had to co-operate with Labour in the Commons.
 His new position prompted an analogy, described as "ludicrous" by Anthony Howard, in The Economist with Nikita Khrushchev's rise to power through control of the Soviet Communist Party.

 In 1960, Macmillan moved Selwyn Lloyd from the Foreign Office to the Exchequer by telling him that it would put him in a good position to challenge Butler for the succession.
 He appointed Lord Home as Foreign Secretary, refused again to appoint Butler and told him that it would be "like Herbert Morrison" if he took the position.
 That was "fantastically insulting" in Campbell's view, as Morrison was then regarded as "the worst Foreign Secretary in living memory".
 Butler disagreed with the analysis but accepted it, enabling Macmillan to claim once again that he had declined the Foreign Office.
 Butler declined to accept Home's old place as Commonwealth Secretary.